* Chip stocks get boost from Marvell-Cavium deal

-Eight of the 11 major S&P indexes were higher.
-The gains were led by the telecoms index, which rose after Verizon gained 0.9 percent following a Wells Fargo upgrade.
+Seven of the 11 major S&P indexes were higher.
+The gains were led by the telecoms index, which rose after Verizon gained 1.16 percent following a Wells Fargo upgrade.

-Tech stocks were led higher by a roughly 1 percent gain in Cisco and IBM.
-The sector also got a boost from a 1 percent gain in semiconductor stocks on the back of merger news.
+The technology index got a boost from a 1.13 percent gain in semiconductor stocks on the back of merger news.

-Health stocks fell, weighed down by a 2.5 percent drop in Merck and 1.5 percent fall in Bristol-Myers after Roche announced a trial win for a competing cancer drug.
+Health stocks were weighed down by a 2.3 percent drop in Merck and 1.4 percent fall in Bristol-Myers after Roche announced positive trial results for a competing cancer drug.

-Energy stocks fell along with a 1.5 percent drop in oil prices on caution ahead of next week’s OPEC meeting when an extension of current curbs on output will be discussed.
+Energy stocks slipped along with a 1 percent drop in oil prices as caution prevailed ahead of next week's OPEC meeting and a rallying dollar added pressure.